mountaineerbr/shellChatGPT/man/README.md

   open images, set clipboard

 ### BUGS AND LIMITS

+The script objective is to implement most features of OpenAI API version 1 but not all endpoints, or options will be covered.

+Bash “read command” may not correctly display input buffers larger than the TTY screen size during editing.
+However, input buffers remain unaffected.
+Use the text editor interface for big prompt editing.

+Bash truncates input on “\000” (null).

+Garbage in, garbage out.
+An idiot savant.

 <!-- NOT ANYMORE
 Input sequences _\\n_, and _\\t_ must be double escaped to be treated